 Consumer Operated Service Provider Institute – Consumer-Operated Service Providers (COSPs) are independent organizations operated and governed by persons in recovery.
 These organizations play a unique role in a recovery-oriented system of care, providing peer support and other services that are distinct from and complimentary to traditional mental health services.
 In an effort to strengthen the presence and impact of COSPs in Texas, staff at the Institute for Excellence in Mental Health are collaborating with Via Hope and the Texas Department of State Health Services to evaluate and provide technical assistance to participants of the COSP Institute.
 The COSP Institute is designed to help leaders of Texas COSPs strengthen organizational capacities, engage in sustainability planning and build alliances through training, technical assistance and intentional networking.

-Local Mental Health Authority Peer Billing Survey – The Texas Department of State Health Services contracted with researchers from the Center for Social Work Research to examine peer-provided services within Local Mental Health Authorities (LMHAs), the utilization of Medicaid codes for peer-provided services, and perceived barriers and benefits associated with utilizing and hiring Certified Peer Specialists.
+Peer-Provided Services and Medicaid Billing at the Local Mental Health Authorities in Texas – The Texas Department of State Health Services contracted with researchers from the Center for Social Work Research to examine peer-provided services within Local Mental Health Authorities (LMHAs), the utilization of Medicaid codes for peer-provided services, and perceived barriers and benefits associated with utilizing and hiring Certified Peer Specialists.
 Findings indicated that while most LMHAs in the state of Texas utilize mental health consumers as paid peer specialists, many do not bill Medicaid for peer-provided services.

 Veterans Jail Diversion and Trauma Recovery – In 2009, Texas received a Veteran’s Jail Diversion and Trauma Recovery grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) to develop local infrastructure to divert individuals with mental health and/or substance use issues from the criminal justice system.
 Staff serve as lead evaluators, ensuring appropriate data collection and reporting to the federal cross-site evaluators as well as conducting a local level evaluation.
 Learn more.